 EGO organizes a departmental paintball trip every year that always proves to be a lot of fun.
 This social event is geared toward everyone in the department.
 In 2005 we headed to the Paintball Barn in Attica, Indiana.
 It's the one opportunity you get to shoot at grad students or professors without getting in trouble!

-I would like to teach entomology at a college or university.
+I would like to teach and have a small research group.

 My thesis focuses on how microbiota living in the termite gut influence host physiology, specifically digestion and immunity.

 I’m really interested in studying symbiosis, and as it turns out insects form a lot of really interesting relationships with microbes!
 Also, there’s a lot less red tape involved in using insects as study organisms and they are often ecologically and economically important, all of which are perks in my book.